-- 6. Disconnect the device from the host computer. - 7.
-Swipe the screen up and select 🔘 to view files on the microSD card or Internal Storage. - 8.
+- 3. Touch Transfer files. - 4.
+On the host computer, open a Files application. - 5.
+On the host computer, copy the application .apk file from the host computer to the device. - 6.
+Disconnect the device from the host computer. - 7.
+Swipe the screen up and select to view files on the Internal Storage. - 8.
 Locate the application .apk file. - 9.
 Touch the application file.

-Figure 135 Install App Permission Dialog Box
+Figure 114 Install App Permission Dialog Box